wollewald/EEPROM_SPI_WE/README.md

 The functions for erasing pages or sectors only work with the larger EEPROMs.
 Check the data sheet if you are not sure.

 I have tested several EEPROMs (25LC512, 25A512, 25LC640, 25LC040A) using various MCU boards, such as the ESP32 development board, WEMOS D1 mini (ESP8266) and the Arduino Nano.

+The library can now also deal with EEPROMs that use 24 bit addressing such as the 25CSM04.
+You need to set the memory size before accessing the EEPROM using the method `setMemorySize`.
+Note that this particular EEPROM25CSM04 does not support erase operations.

 Here you find the detailed documentation: